pnnv/notes/Networking/Terminology and Protocols.md

 In addition, it will define a virtual network interface called the "loopback" or localhost interface.
 This is used as an interface to connect applications and processes on a single computer to other applications and processes.
 It is referred to as 'lo' interface in many tools.

-Many times, administrators configure one interf
+Many times, administrators configure one interface to service traffic to the internet and another interface for a LAN or private network.

+In datacenters with private networking enabled, our VPNs have two networking interfaces.
+The 'eth0' interface will be configured